MrWillCom/MrWillCom.github.io/source/about/index.md

 I'm just loving coding, but nothing else.

-I always work on my open source porjects at weekends.
+I always work on my open source projects at weekends.
 So if you submitted an issue or a pull request, I will respond only at weekends, but sometimes on weekdays.

 ## Contact